stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

 Team building.
 Sorry, I meant to say that.
-I thought team review and then said team-building exercise.
+I thought team-review, and then said team-building exercise.

 #### BEN